teilWERK/ewindow.org/index.md

 “Electronic Window” solves two current problems:  first it let team members working in different buildings, cities or countries to share daily life and common values which is crucial team building.
 Second it lowers the email communication that in the last years increased so much that it loses power on communication.

-Is it for me?
---> If you're a member of a collaborative, shared workspace, if you believe the world can change through a new economy based on sharing of knowledge, ressurces and machines, trust between entrepreneurs, orizontal business relationships and no exploitation of anything.
-You can think to join us!

 HOW TO ENTER THE MULTIFACTORY NETWORK:
 If a shared workspace wants to join the network, a member needs to: